henryko67/K12Info/README.md

 ## Demo Available!

-Keep in mind, this is a work in progress, but the current demo is available [here](https://henryko67.github.io/K12Info).
+Keep in mind, this is a work in progress, but the current demo is available [here](k12info.com).

-NOTE: There appears to be something wrong with GitHub Pages at the moment.
-If you wish to see the application's current state, I suggest you download the repo and run the application locally.
-I will try to fix the GitHub Pages deployment in the mean time.

 ## Change Logs